-\paragraph{Structure of the Paper.} Section \ref{sec:background} provides the necessary background knowledge on roll-ups, DEXs and CEXs.
-Section \ref{sec:theory} proposes our theoretical framework to investigate arbitrage between DEXs and CEXs, while Section \ref{sec:evidence} describes an empirical case study of such arbitrage opportunities.
-Section \ref{sec:model} dives into the instances of arbitrage identified, and models their persistence in time against trading preferences and market fees.
+Section \ref{sec:background} provides the necessary background knowledge on rollups, DEXs and CEXs.
+Section \ref{sec:theory} proposes our theoretical framework for investigating arbitrage between DEX and CEX, while Section \ref{sec:evidence} describes an empirical case study of such arbitrage opportunities.
+Section \ref{sec:model} dives into the arbitrage instances we identified and models their fluctuation in time based trading preferences and market fees.
+Section~\ref{sec:discussion} provides a discussion of the role of arbitrage.
 Finally, Section \ref{sec:conclusions} concludes our work with some final remarks and directions for future research.